top of page

 Potential risk of electrocution from high voltage battery, cables & components.

-Electrocution risk from high voltage (HV) - submersion
+Electrocution risk from DC HV - submersion

 No risk